-This is my review of the American Express Platinum charge card, also known as The Platinum Card from American Express.
+This is our review of the American Express Platinum charge card, also known as The Platinum Card from American Express.

 If you want to check your credit record before applying for a new card, click here to get your free Experian Credit Score.